chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-configuration-guide.md

 ### Autoclosing before

-By default, VS Code only autocloses pairs if there is whitespace right after the cursor.
+By default, Baosky only autocloses pairs if there is whitespace right after the cursor.
 So when you type `{` in the following JSX code, you would not get autoclose:

 ```js
 const Component = () =>